derpenstiltskin/connectwise-powerbi/README.md

 - Handles retrieving access token from ConnectWise Automate
 - Automatically manages API request paging, no action needed to retrieve over 1000 records
 - Option to automatically expand all return columns that contain records
 - Support for any condition, filtering, sorting the API supports via query string
+- Handles query responses with null value fields
 - Able to be pushed to Power BI online and have the dataset automatically refresh

 ## Parameters

-- Product (text) - ConnectWise Product API you will be querying (ex: "manage")
-- ApiEndpoint (text) - API endpoint you will be querying (ex: "service/tickets")
+- Resource (text) - API resource you will be querying (Manage ex: "service/tickets"; Automate ex: "computers)
 - Query (record) - Record of query string parameters to send to the API (ex: [conditions='closedFlag=false'])
 - ExpandAll (logical) - Set to true if you want column records automatically expanded (ex: true)

+## ConnectWise Manage API Placeholders

+Replace these with your values.

+- _CWMANAGE_CLIENTID_ - This is the ClientID obtained from the ConnectWise Developer Network: https://developer.connectwise.com
+- _CWMANAGE_COMPANY_ - Company value for your ConnectWise Manage instance
+- _CWMANAGE_PUBKEY_ - Public key for your ConnectWise Manage API Key
+- _CWMANAGE_PRIVKEY_ - Private key for your ConnectWise Manage API Key
+- _CWMANAGE_API_URL_ - URL for your ConnectWise Manage API instance (ex: "https://api-na.myconnectwise.net/v4_6_release/apis/3.0/")

-## API Placeholders
+## ConnectWise Automate API Placeholders

-Replace these with your values, a couple are in multiple spots.
+Replace these with your values.

-- CWD_CLIENTID - This is your ClientID obtained from the ConnectWise Developer Network: https://developer.connectwise.com
+- _CWAUTOMATE_CLIENTID_ - This is the ClientID obtained from the ConnectWise Developer Network: https://developer.connectwise.com
-- CWA_USERNAME - Username for integrator account setup in ConnectWise Automate
+- _CWAUTOMATE_USERNAME_ - Username for an integrator account in ConnectWise Automate
-- CWA_PASSWORD - Password for integrator account setup in ConnectWise Automate
+- _CWAUTOMATE_PASSWORD_ - Password for an integrator account in ConnectWise Automate
-- CWA_API_URL - URL for your ConnectWise Automate instance API (ex: "https://demo.hostedrmm.com/cwa/api/v1/")
+- _CWAAUTOMATE_API_URL_ - URL for your ConnectWise Automate API instance (ex: "https://demo.hostedrmm.com/cwa/api/v1/")
-- CWM_AUTH - This value is a base64 encoding of YourCWMCompany+YourApiPublicKey:YourApiPrivateKey
-- CWM_API_URL - URL to your ConnectWise Manage instance API (ex: "https://api-na.myconnectwise.net/v4_6_release/apis/3.0/")

 ## Power BI Online

-This function can be used for datasets that are pushed to Power BI Online.
-The only option you will need to change once you have the dataset in Power BI online, is to modify the authentication settings for the dataset and have it to skip Authentication Checks.
-Once you have done that, the dataset can be scheduled to refresh automatically.
+These queries can be used for datasets that are pushed to Power BI Online.
+The only option you will need to change once you have the dataset in Power BI online, is to modify the authentication settings for the dataset to have it to Skip Authentication Checks.
+With that set, the dataset can be scheduled to refresh automatically.

 ## Download